toviszsolt/react-scrollspy/README.md

 ## How to use it

-Add custom `id` to content blocks or heading tags for the elements you want to spy on.
+Add a unique `id` to content blocks or heading tags for the elements you want to spy on.
 There is nothing more to do with the content elements.
 It's awfully simple so far, right?

 ```jsx
 // Content blocks